 Cai’s face became increasingly twisted, and the reddened white of his eyes started to leak large drops of tears.
 He clenched his hands into fists in front of his chest, and rice grains sank deeply into his palm.
 He started to pant heavily.
 Drool trickled down his lips.
 I burst into tears with a loud cry.

 Maybe it was the noise that broke his state.
 He let out a shriek, raised his hands high above his head.
 Crushed grains sprinkled over him.
 He turned and ran towards the rice field.

 “Plum, what happened?
 Where’s Cai?”
 Dad came out to check after hearing Cai’s shriek, but only saw me standing at the door crying loudly.
 There were shrieks coming from the field, each time further away.

 “I, I don’t know, I don’t know what happened.
-Cai was, he, he, he suddenly……” I pointed my finger towards that rice field, unable to make a full sentence with my sobbing.
+Cai was, he, he, he suddenly……” I pointed my finger towards the rice field, unable to make a full sentence with my sobbing.

 “Stay here.”
-Dad said, and left in in a hurry.
+Dad said, and left in a hurry.
 He went into the field where Cai had disappeared, and the sound of him passing through the field soon couldn’t be heard anymore.
 The air suddenly quieted down, and I realized how invasive my crying sounds were and stopped crying abruptly.
-I looked around and saw only the animal’s head hanging up side down with half of its neck chopped, staring, with its black eyes unblinkingly, at its own legs through the blood.
-I stood and watched with a tilted head for a while, then threw away the rice grains on my hand, turned and ran all the way back to the room, onto the bed and covered my head with a blanket.
+I looked around and saw only the animal’s head hanging up side down with half of its neck chopped, staring with its black eyes unblinking at its own legs through the blood.
+I stood and watched with a tilted head for a while, then threw away the rice grains, turned and ran all the way back to the room, onto the bed and covered my head with a blanket.